netzkolchose/django-computedfields/docs/manual.rst

 Note the format of the depends string - it consists of the relation name and the field name separated by '#'.
 The field name is mandatory for any dependency to trigger a proper update.
-(In fact they can be omitted for normal fields if you never use ``.save`` with explicit setting ``update_fields``.
+(In fact it can be omitted for normal fields if you never use ``.save`` with explicit setting ``update_fields``.
 But that is an implementation detail you should not rely on.)
 The relation name part can span serveral models, simply name the relation